beenotung/ts-liveview/README.md

 <span id='feature-4'>[4]</span> With `history.pushState()` and `PopStateEvent`

-<span id='feature-5'>[5]</span> For screen-reader, text-based browser, and people tried with privacy invading scripts
+<span id='feature-5'>[5]</span> For screen-reader, text-based browser, and people with slow or unstable network, or simply tried with privacy invading scripts

-<span id='feature-6'>[6]</span> Using JSX auto escape string values, which helps to prevent XSS from dynamic content

-<span id='feature-7'>[7]</span> The network client code is [0.5K to 1.9K minified, 128x to 33x smaller than socket.io](./size.md)
+<span id='feature-6'>[6]</span> The network client code is [0.5K to 1.9K minified, 128x to 33x smaller than socket.io](./size.md)

-<span id='feature-8'>[8]</span> The entry point of ts-liveview app can be wrapped as an express middleware
+<span id='feature-7'>[7]</span> The entry point of ts-liveview app can be wrapped as an express middleware

-<span id='feature-9'>[9]</span> ts-liveview is provided as a template (rather than a library), hence any part can be modified to suit your need
+<span id='feature-8'>[8]</span> ts-liveview is provided as a template (rather than a library), hence any part can be modified to suit your need

+<span id='jsx'></span>
 ## Why JSX?

 Previous versions of ts-liveview use [template string](https://github.com/beenotung/ts-liveview/blob/25f54760b378c0a0d8d2607bde4afa2878bb0ae6/test/demo-server-clock.ts#L11) to build html.
 It allows the engine to quickly construct the html output for [morphdom](https://github.com/patrick-steele-idem/morphdom) to patch the DOM.

-With the template string based approach, html injection _could be_ avoided when explicitly using helper function to sanitize the dynamic content.
+With the template string based approach, html injection (XSS attack) _could be_ avoided when explicitly using helper function to sanitize the dynamic content.
 However it requires the developer to be careful, which could be bug-prone.

+Using JSX, the string values are auto escaped, which helps to prevent XSS from dynamic content

 ## Why no virtual-dom diff?